shakacode/react_on_rails/README.md

 end
 ```

 In this case, a prop and value for `somethingUseful` will go into the railsContext passed to all react_component and redux_store calls.

-Since you can't access the rails session from JavaScript (or other values available in the view rendering context), this might useful.
+You may set any values available in the view rendering context.

 ### Globally Exposing Your React Components
 Place your JavaScript code inside of the provided `client/app` folder.
 Use modules just as you would when using webpack alone.
 The difference here is that instead of mounting React components directly to an element using `React.render`, you **expose your components globally and then mount them with helpers inside of your Rails views**.